HLR/DomiKnowS/docs/QUERY.md

 Each example token has its own Data Node build which is linked to other Data Nodes in the Data Grpah corresponding to other tokens from the example through relation links.
 The Data Node stores the following information about the token:

-- **ontology concepts**  - from the associated ontology graph,
+- **ontology concepts**  - from the associated knowledge graph,

-- **id** - unique in the scope of all tokens of the given ontology concept type,
+- **id** - unique in the scope of all tokens of the given knowledge concept type,

-- **relation links** dictionary with names of relations and related Data Nodes,
+- **relation links**  - dictionary with names of relations and related Data Nodes,

-- **impact links** dictionary with dataNodes impacting this datanode by having it as a subject of its relation
+- **impact links** - dictionary with dataNodes impacting this datanode by having it as a subject of its relation

 - **attributes** dictionary - with key corresponding to the sensor which produced the given attribute and its value for the given token.